Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/26 - Docs/README.md

 **Skill Description**
 ----------
-The fellow knows how to create a document, format it correctly, and can use the review feature to share the document and give and accept input.
+The Fellow knows how to create and format docs and can use share and review features to collaborate on writing and editing docs.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. A document that I have shared with others for review